Le-G/rust_workshop/workshop/part3.md

 ### Step 3: Create our GRPC server with Tonic

+Now that we have played around with basic Rust functions, let's create something more interesting.

 Let's start by adding Tonic and Tokio to our `Cargo.toml` dependencies:

 Run the following command :